gokuze345/Keychains/README.md

 # Keychains
-Safety keychains are effective self-defense equipment that can increase your chances of survival in adverse conditions.
+Safety keychains are effective self-defense <a href="https://selfdefensekeychain.shop/">selfdefensekeychain.shop</a> equipment that can increase your chances of survival in adverse conditions.